For ages 14 and above.

 This short course will guide participants in how to cater for the needs of the different livestock species in small acreage systems.
 Some of the points that will be included during the session will be handling methods, common husbandry practices, housing and nutrition, as well as preventative health considerations.

 Led by experts in the field, this morning will be filled with hands on experience as well as opportunities to ask questions and discuss the needs of our livestock animals.

 With a focus on sheep, goats, cattle, alpacas, pigs, the key learning outcomes will be:

 - Outline appropriate nutrition and water requirements for different livestock species

-- Outline housing requirements for different livestock species
+- Housing requirements for different livestock species

-- Outline the traceability of stock requirements within Victoria
+- Traceability of stock requirements within Victoria

 Activities will include:

 - Conducting a paddock walk viewing housing and fencing options, space allocations as well as supplementary feeding methods

 - Goat handling – how to inspect a hoof